oOperaho/RamPass/README.md

 # RamPass

 A simple desktop app that generate random 8-digit passwords.
 I'll use PyQt5 and other libraries to create a decent UI application.
-I'll convert the pytho file to .exe in the end.
+I'll convert the python file to .exe in the end.